reqT/reqT-syntax/README.md

 Prerequisites
 --------------
-Install these applications first if you don't have the already:
+Install these applications first if you don't have them already:
 * Java JDK to compile the code
 * JFlex to generate token generator
 * Apache Ant to build the project